-BUS 2913 Business Field Experience
+BUS 2913 Business Field Experience 3 credits - Spring Only

 This course is designed to provide the student with a supervised fieldwork experience.
 Students experience a cooperative work experience opportunity with a transportation company, travel agency, hotel, convention bureau, or other tourism-related firms.
 The major purpose is to develop a professional, occupational competence, using employment as a source of learning.
 The student works in a specific area of interest for a minimum of 120 hours.